North Bayshore Commercial District

 Charleston Rd

-A repeatable office and R&D block in the North Bayshore employment district.
+Office and R&D building in the North Bayshore employment district.

 Industrial / service commercial